About Samuel

 ~

-Dark omens and ill portents involving Samuel should be considered interdimensional propaganda, and ignored or reported to the office of the Oracle of Eternity.
+Omens and ill portents involving Samuel should be considered propaganda and dismissed or referred to the office of the Oracle of Eternity.
+If Samuel has turned you into a newt and the condition persists, please consult a veterinarian.